BlueWallet/WebsiteApp/_docs/recover-lndhub.md

 Make sure it doesnt end with `.onion` - such wallets are usually hosted on private nodes, such as Umbrel.

 ### 2- Bitcoin address
 You will also need to provide a regular bitcoin address in order to receive your withdrawal.
-Transactions are usually processed monthly, begining of each month, so please wait till a new batch of transactions is done.
+Transactions are usually processed every 3 months, so please wait till a new batch of transactions is done.

 **→ [Recover form here](https://docs.google.com/forms/d/e/1FAIpQLSe8iOgfJPQ-RgN89mJa8QF_zJHOZBOVsfrYXdUBY__-RhSlUg/viewform?usp=sharing)**